 We asked an HR expert to cover this one for you.

 “Conducting exit interviews might lead a company to uncover unique insights about its culture.
-Employees – when still at a company – may feel reluctant to share constructive criticism for the fear of that being held against them.
+When still at a company, employees may feel reluctant to share constructive criticism for fear of that being held against them.
 But when they are on their way out of the organization, they often become a lot more outspoken in pointing out areas for improvement.
-These unique learnings should be examined and – when justified – acted on by the company to improve its working environment” – explains Zbig Motak, Director, Talent Acquisition at DuckDuckGo.
+These unique learnings should be examined and – when justified – acted on by the company to improve its working environment,” – explains Zbig Motak, Director, Talent Acquisition at DuckDuckGo.